karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

     - 'Life'

 ---
-He’s there every week at the same spot in the airport; dark glasses; some quarters and the odd dollar on a blanket in front, strumming a guitar *and* singing *and* sipping a coffee from Starbucks. *Starbucks?*
+He's there every week at the same spot in the airport; dark glasses; some quarters and the odd dollar on a blanket in front, strumming a guitar *and* singing *and* sipping a coffee from Starbucks. *Starbucks?*

-I ignored him with studied indifference and walked on toward the trains to the city, head buzzing from the bad coffee and last night’s bagel and the non-dairy creamer and the sitting in a metal tube convincing myself that the seatmate had allergies, not swine flu.
+I ignored him with studied indifference and walked on toward the trains to the city, head buzzing from the bad coffee and last night's bagel and the non-dairy creamer and the sitting in a metal tube convincing myself that the seatmate had allergies, not swine flu.
 That the odds of dropping down were low, Air France notwithstanding.
 Moving walkway is ending, and he was singing.

 Except he was singing *that* song.
 My song.
 I think.